What Does It Take to Be an NFL Quarterback?

 American football is one of the most popular sports in the United States of America.
 American football is a team sport the pits 11 offensive players against an opponent's 11 defensive players (and vice versa).
-The most important offensive player is the called the quarterback.
-The quarterback is basically the general on the field with the purpose to call plays and distribute the ball to other playmakers in order to advance the ball down the field and ultimately score points.
+The most important offensive player is called the quarterback.
+The quarterback is basically the general on the field with the purpose of calling plays and distribute the ball to other playmakers in order to advance the ball down the field and ultimately score points.

 12 Qualities of Top-level NFL Quarterbacks

 The qualities of an elite NFL quarterback include:

 - Combination of superior arm strength and pinpoint accuracy

 - Sixth sense connection with receivers, ability to place the ball where only the receiver can get it

 - Learns the offensive system and runs it with unfettered poise